 Winning StartupBus gives your team international bragging rights and exposure.
 Occasionally we will work with sponsors to provide awards, however these prizes are not awarded for taking first place in the pitch competition.

 (It also effectively repels all the greedy bounty hackers, who only goes to hackathons for the prizes and are detrimental to any founding team’s structure.)

 Depending on the bus route, we may make stops by tech hubs, highway plazas or restaurants for purchasing lunch and dinner.
 Breakfast is usually available at the hotels we stay in.

 Please let us know if you have any dietary restrictions or food allergy concerns.

-Yes, snacks, energy bars, fresh fruits, soda and water are complimentary on the bus.
+Yes, snacks, energy bars, fresh fruits, soda and water, if provided by our sponsors, are complimentary on the bus.

 Pack your bags like you would for a vacation.
 But of course, bring these: